lclem/lia/src/part1/NormalForms.lagda.md

 ψ₅ = ¬ (` p₀ ∨ ` p₁)
 ```
 are not in WNNF (negation not in front of a propositional variable),
-which we can automaticalally check thanks to !ref(WNNF?):
+which we can automatically check thanks to !ref(WNNF?):

 :::::::::::::